 Everyone loves crostini!
 Those little toasts made with sliced bread and various toppings are probably the most popular appetizer in the world.

-In this blog post, we will show you how to make them in the oven from scratch in less than 10 minutes.
+In this blog post, we will show you how to make them from scratch in the oven in less than 10 minutes.

 We will also give you plenty of ideas for crostini toppings.
 From olives to tomatoes, from garlic to mushrooms, we are sure you will find your favorite topping here.